coderigo/node-highcharts-exporter/README.md

     $ npm install; // Installs demo dependencies
     $ node server.js;

-  Now open `example/demo.html` in the browser and export the demo chart.
+  Now open `example/demo.html` in the browser and export the demo chart to any format.